 About Memory Leaks

-Webman is a long-running memory framework, so we need to pay some attention to memory leaks.
-However, developers need not worry too much, as memory leaks occur under very extreme conditions and can be easily avoided.
-The development experience with Webman is essentially the same as that with traditional frameworks, and there is no need to perform extra operations for memory management.
+Webman is a resident memory framework, so we need to pay some attention to memory leaks.
+However, developers need not worry too much, because memory leaks occur only under very extreme conditions and are easy to avoid.
+The development experience with webman is basically the same as with traditional frameworks; there is no need to perform extra operations for memory management.

 Tip

-The built-in monitor process of Webman will monitor the memory usage of all processes.
-If a process's memory usage is about to reach the value set bymemory_limit
+Webman's built-in monitor process monitors memory usage of all processes.
+When a process's memory usage is about to reach the value set bymemory_limitin php.ini, it will automatically and safely restart the corresponding process to free memory, with no impact on your application.

 How Memory Leaks Occur

-- And this long lifespan array will expand infinitely (the business keeps inserting data into it and never cleans up the data).
+- And this long life cycle array keeps growing indefinitely (the application keeps inserting data into it and never cleans it up)

 Note